WelterRocks/ecophacs/README.md

 # Library usage
 ## General information
-This library is in a very early development stage.
-For now, it can connect to the ecovacs cloud and list the registered devices.
-There is currently no way to control the devices.
-Use this lib with extreme care and do NOT use it for production environments right now.
+This library is in an early development stage.
+You can use this library with the ecovacs cloud, to control your registered devices.
+Also it has been tested with [Bumper](https://github.com/bmartin5692/bumper), which is a great project by [Brian Martin](https://github.com/bmartin5692), giving you a local server for your bots.
+Use this lib with care and do NOT use it for production environments for now, because there is too much testing to do...Hope I can get you to give it a try.

 ## TODO's

-- **basics** - writing some code to control registered devices there is a lot of work to be done.
-The lib is in a pre-alpha stage and just can connect to the api and list some things.
+- **testing** - writing some testing routines for packaging currently there is only one working Example.php and no tests
+- **mqtt** - implement support for MQTT broker it is planned to implement a mqtt listener and a mqtt status daemon